Contemporary digital services have brought new subscription-based models to a wide range of industries.

 Subscription Model Testing Phase

-Test several pricing plans before selecting one for your subscription-based business model.
+Test several subscription pricing models before selecting one for your subscription-based business model.

 Some types of customers may be particularly helpful in this process.
 There are several different types of customers: